Top 11 collaboration tools in 2024

 One prime example of an online collaboration application is Google Workspace.
 From Docs and Sheets to Drive, Meet, and Calendar, Google’s online office suite has it all.

-Just like Google Workspace, Microsoft 365 is an online collaborative application that allows departments to move from one project to another seamlessly.
+Like Google Workspace, Microsoft 365 is an online collaborative application that allows departments to move seamlessly from one project to another.

-Skype has been a household name for many years now, and just in time for the rise of remote working, Microsoft has pushed for Skype for Business.
+Skype has been a household name for many years now, and just before the rise of remote working, Microsoft has pushed for Skype for Business.
 It is an enterprise-grade version of their free video-calling platform.

 As a powerful and popular remote collaboration app, Slack definitely has it all.

-From the ability to create multiple channels and add members without any hitches to its real-time and instant messaging facility, Slack is can be used in managing remote teams and a distributed workforce.
+From the ability to create multiple channels and add members without any hitches to its real-time and instant messaging facility, Slack can manage remote teams and a distributed workforce.

 While Flock isn’t as popular as its counterparts, it’s a multi-platform communication tool that allows users to talk, share files, and integrate external applications into the Flock system.